 1st Army Tk Bde was ordered to re-deploy South West by train from nearby Halle and Enghien.
 But there were no flatbed trains available and Enghien had been badly disrupted by Stuka attack, so the Brigade was ordered to drive South West on the main road towards Tournai.

 The journey quickly turned into a nightmare.
 JU 87 dive bombers with their terrifying screaming sirens were in constant action so that in every direction smoke arose from burning villages and towns.
 On 19 May the RTR suffered the first dead of the War when four soldiers of the Fourth died in a Stuka attack at Cysoing, just inside France.

-Vast crowds of refugees on foot, in cars and on farm carts choked the cambered and cobbled roads which played havoc with the Matilda Mk I's flimsy tracks.
+Vast crowds of refugees on foot, in cars and on farm carts choked the cambered and cobbled roads which played havoc with the Matilda Mk I's flimsy gear linkage failure and the Mk 11’s brittle track pins.
 Overhead ME 109 strafed troops and refugees alike, deliberately generating chaos.